NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Jade Cat.md

 **Activate** `pf2:0` (concentrate)

-**Trigger** You fall or attempt an Acrobatics check to Balance
+**Trigger** You fall or attempt an Acrobatics check to [[Actions/Balance|Balance]]

 **Requirements** You are trained in Acrobatics

 * * *

 A thumb-sized feline carved of rare stone, the _jade cat_ is typically worn as a pendant upon a suit of armor.
-For 1 minute after you activate the cat, you treat all falls as 20 feet shorter, you are not off-guard when you Balance, and narrow surfaces and uneven ground are not difficult terrain for you.
+For 1 minute after you activate the cat, you treat all falls as 20 feet shorter, you are not [[Conditions/Off-Guard|Off-Guard]] when you Balance, and narrow surfaces and uneven ground are not difficult terrain for you.

 *Source: Pathfinder GM Core*
 *ORC*